MitchStevens/uc-drone-project/README.md

   - pass: robotseverywhere

 ## Connecting remotely to the RPi
-- we used ssh to communicate with the drone
+- We used ssh to communicate with the drone
-- run `ssh ubuntu@ubiquityrobot.local` with password "ubuntu"
+- Run `ssh ubuntu@ubiquityrobot.local` with password "ubuntu"